Trending Topics

 Whether you are coaching others or self-diagnosing and building your own skills, accuracy and efficiency will always come back to just two things.

-Leon Reha’s police career began more than two decades ago in London.
-He served as a patrol officer, a trainer and as a member of the elite Metropolitan Police Specialist Firearms Command.
-Now residing in the U.S., he oversees the firearms training division of a police academy.
-He is an advanced Force Science analyst, a SIG SAUER academy instructor, and a regular training conference attendee and presenter.
+Leon Reha’s police career began more than 20 years ago in London.
+He served as a patrol officer, a trainer and a member of the elite Metropolitan Police Specialist Firearms Command.
+Now residing in the U.S., he has served as a sworn officer for a city police department and spent six years overseeing the firearms training division of a state police academy.
+He is an Advanced Force Science Specialist, an adjunct SIG SAUER academy instructor, and a regular training conference attendee and presenter.